Impossibum/Magic-Square-of-Squares/README.md

 # Magic Square of Squares
- a solution to find a magic square made of squares
+ A solution to find a magic square made of squares using Python 3